qthedoc/functioneer/README.md

 ```
 For each branch, the Rosenbrock Function has been minimized and the solution values for `x`, `y` and `rosen` are shown.

-Note: the initial values (`x0`) used in the optimization are just the existing parameter values (in this case x and y are 0).
+Note: the initial values (`x0`) used in the optimization are simply the existing parameter values (in this case x and y are 0) going into the optimization step.
 Note: due to optimization the runtimes for some of the analyses have gone up.

 ### Example 4: Multi-parameter Forks